 Kasim Sulton has carved out quite the distinguished name for himself over his 46-plus years as a professional musician.

 Chances are that Kasim's accomplishments are an indelible part of your daily playlist, wheter you realize it or not.
-To date, Sulton has played and sun on albums that have sold more than 85 million copies, regularly performing and youring with wold renown bands.
+To date, Sulton has played and sung on albums that have sold more than 85 million copies, regularly performing and touring with world renown bands.

 Kasim is at the top of the call sheet whenever established rock artists need an anchor who can both hold down the low end and harmonize alongside the best vocalists in the business, whether it be on the live stage or in the recording studio.
 (Sulton is also a top-shelf bandleader and songwriter in his own right, having graced the Top 40 a few times himself.)
 Indeed, Sulton has played with a veritable who’s who of rock royalty who continue to be broadcast all across this country’s programming dial day in and day out.
 In addition to having been Todd Rundgren’s go-to righthand bass player in Utopia and his various solo projects for over 45 years and counting, Sulton has been a valued band member for artists like Meat Loaf (for whom he also served as music director for 10 years), Joan Jett & The Blackhearts, Hall & Oates, Cheap Trick, Patty Smyth, former Eagles guitarist Don Felder, and Blue Öyster Cult, to name but a few.